nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/wifi_coex.rst

 .. _ug_radio_mpsl_cx_generic_1wire:

-Generic one wire coexistence
+Generic one-wire coexistence
 ============================

-Refer to :ref:`ug_radio_coex_mpsl_cx_based` for the general requirements of this implementation.

-An example use-case of the generic one wire coexistence interface is to allow a protocol implementation to coexist alongside an LTE device on a separate chip, such as the nRF91 Series SiP.
+An example use-case of the generic one-wire coexistence interface is to allow a protocol implementation to coexist alongside an LTE device on a separate chip, such as the nRF91 Series SiP.

 Hardware description
 --------------------

-The generic one wire interface consists of the signals listed in the table below.
+The generic one-wire interface consists of the signals listed in the table below.
 The *Pin* is a generic pin name of a PTA, identified rather by its function.
 The *Direction* is from the point of view of the SoC running the coexistence protocol.
 The *DT property* is the name of the devicetree node property that configures the connection between the SoC running the coexistence protocol and the other device.

-.. table:: Generic one wire coexistence protocol pins
+.. table:: Generic one-wire coexistence protocol pins

    ============  =========  =================================  ==============
    Pin           Direction  Description                        DT property